 In the first kilometer, it felt as if hundreds of runners overtook me.
 My watch showed I was running a 6:30 min/km pace, which was surprising.
 I told my partner everyone was going fast and she said, “Let’s see what happens when we go up,” referring to people slowing down after the incline that was coming.

-From 2km to 3km there were extremely steep inclines (30–40%), some parts requiring scrambling up on all fours.
-I couldn’t run them and had to power hike (see "Me on the 400m steep hill climb" image below).
-Others overtook me as they managed to keep running on these climbs.
+From 2km to 3km there were extremely steep inclines (30–40%), some parts requiring scrambling up on all fours, yet others continue to overtake me as I couldn’t run up the hill and had to power hike (see "Me on the 400m steep hill climb" image below).
+At this point, I believe I was in the bottom 40% of runners.

 Me on the 400m steep hill climb

 At 4km we reached the top of the hill, around 500 meters of elevation.
 It was incredibly scenic with views of the hills and forest of Paraguay.
-By this time my heart rate was around 180 bpm, well above the 165 I was aiming for at this point in the race.
-Above 168 bpm is my lactate threshold, so I worried about burning out when I saw that 180 number on my watch.
+By this time my heart rate was around 180 bpm, well above the 165 I was aiming for at this point in the race (above 168 bpm is my lactate threshold) so I worried about burning out.

 Rocky steep decline

-The decline section was the most technical part of the race and where it became difficult for me.
-Because it was single track, I often got stuck behind slower runners I wanted to overtake but couldn’t.
+The decline section was the most technical part of the race and where it became technically difficult for me.
+Because it was single track, I often got stuck behind slower runners I wanted to overtake but couldn’t because they blocked the path.

 At the top of one particularly steep section, I tried to overtake two people who were standing on the trail.
 As I passed them, I lost balance and hurtled down the decline uncontrollably, hitting my face against a tree.
 Luckily I didn’t sustain serious injuries and got away with a small cut on my forehead and a bloody nose (see “Hitting head on tree injury” image below).
 The runners asked if I was okay in Spanish, and I responded, "Tranquilo" meaning "Don’t worry" before continuing - slightly shocked and thankful it wasn’t worse.